clearlinux/clear-linux-documentation/source/get-started/virtual-machine-install/virt-manager.rst

       Figure 11: vm1 on QEMU/KVM dialog box

 #.
 Begin the installation by selecting the :guilabel:`Begin Installation` in
-   the upper right hand corner of the `vm1 on QEMU/KVM` dialog box.
+   the upper left hand corner of the `vm1 on QEMU/KVM` dialog box.

 Install |CL| on the virt-manager VM
 ***********************************